matrix-org/matrix-spec-proposals/drafts/as-http-api.rst

 Side effects:
  - User is created on the HS if this response 200s.
 API called when:
- - HS receives an event for an unknown user ID in the AS's namespace.
+ - HS receives an event for an unknown user ID in the AS's namespace, e.g. an invite event to a room.
 Notes:
  - The created user will have their profile info set based on the output.
+Retry notes:
+ - The home server cannot respond to the client's request until the response to this API is obtained from the AS.
+ - Recommended that home servers try a few times then time out, returning a 408 Request Timeout to the client.

 ::

  GET /users/$user_id?access_token=$hs_token